-Prerequisite(s): Invitation by the IT Department.
+Prerequisite(s): Invitation by an IT Faculty member and approval by Associate Dean.

 ITFN 2800 - Selected Topics in Information Technology (variable credit & may be repeated) A special course, offered at the lower division, designed to explore a specific area in Information Technology.